ImpulsiveLad/CentralConfig/README.md

 **Enable Trap Overrides?**
 Allows altering the min/max count for each trap on each moon.
 (I have to add support for modded traps manually.)

-Note: Modded traps are not yet supported and require manual addition using SpawnableMapObject data.
-Enable Weather and Tag Overrides?
+**Enable Weather and Tag Overrides?**
-Allows altering possible weathers and adding (not removing or editing) tags to each moon.
+Allows altering possible weathers for, and adding (not removing or editing) tags to each moon.

 **Enable Misc Overrides?**
 Allows altering miscellaneous traits such as hidden/unhidden status, locked/unlocked status, time existence, time speed multiplier, and if time should wait until the ship lands to begin moving.